gliderlabs/docker-alpine/README-short.txt

-A super small Docker image based on Alpine Linux.
-The image is only 5 MB and has access to a package repository that is much more complete than other BusyBox based images.
+A minimal Docker image based on Alpine Linux with a complete package index and only 5 MB in size!